latrobe-design-system/latrobe-design-system.github.io/_docs/foundation/layout.md

 | Wide | 1600px | ds-block--wide |
 | Full width | 100% | ds-block--full-width |

 The background of a block is white by default.
-Use the modifier <code>ds-block--grey</code> to give the block a grey background.
+Use the modifier `ds-block--grey` to give the block a grey background.

 {% include sample-code-only.html snippet="core/src/html/block/block.html" %}